Biblical Studies, BA

 2 additional Bible Elective or Greek courses are required.

-This emphasis includes additional youth ministry courses.
+This concentration includes additional youth ministry courses.
 It is designed to prepare students for a career in youth ministry.

-The graduate will take all the required courses for the Biblical Studies Major plus these program specific courses for Youth Ministry emphasis.
+The graduate will take all the required courses for the Biblical Studies Major plus these program specific courses for Youth Ministry concentration.

 YM 300 Philosophy of Youth Ministry